-There SHALL be only one action for each item; e.g. "isolate inlet valve MX610 at local control point"
+There SHALL be only one action for each item; e.g. "isolate inlet valve MX610 at local control point".
+The use of tags are to be identified and documented as part of the isolation procedure/ action steps.

 7.6 Approval to proceed with the application of isolations